Rafasu/FreeCodeCamp/README.md

-#FreeCodeCamp
+# FreeCodeCamp

-My code to the problems on FreeCodeCamp.
+Journal for the problems in FreeCodeCamp.